fara-pug/fara-pug/index.md

 but "**W**" is a huge help.
 Use **/slw** until it becomes a habit.

-<a id="org5c6e3f3"></a>
+<a id="org4c0cf1e"></a>

 ## Item Management

-Where you keep your stuff is up to you.
+Where you keep your stuff is up to you!

+But there's one thing you have to know: **WARNING** NEVER LEAVE ANYTHING ON THE SPAWN tile!
+FARA's advanced teleportation mechanism creates an intense rush of air as your body materializes &#x2013; and that scatters anything you might have left there through the immediate area.
+Try it out.

-I'm still learning to play the game and I have yet to win.
-But this is my second run at the game and I find that starting as a horder with a base in Relica is simultaneously teaching me what I don't need or want, and how to deal with everything else.
+Anyway, I'm still learning to play the game and I have yet to win.
+But this is my second run at it in 3 years and I find that starting as a horder with a base in Relica is again teaching me what I don't need or want, and how to deal with everything else.
+Here's the scoop on what works for me.

-<a id="org061178d"></a>
+<a id="org68f3276"></a>

 ### InShelter